-In June and July of 1997, an aerial survey covering the waters of the eastern Gulf of Alaska from Dixon Entrance to Cape Suckling and offshore to the 1000 fathom depth contour resulted in an uncorrected abundance estimate of 3,550 (CV = 0.207) animals.
-Included were the inside waters of Southeast Alaska, Yakutat Bay, and Icy Bay.
-The total area surveyed across inside waters, within the range of the Southeast Alaska stock, was 3,826 km2.
-The areas surveyed previously were stratified into high and low density areas using the data from the 1991-1993 aerial and vessel surveys.
-Areas that were not surveyed previously were assigned the average density and stratified accordingly.
-However, only a fraction of the small bays and inlets (<5.5 km wide) of Southeast Alaska were surveyed and included in this abundance estimate, although the areas omitted represent only a small fraction of the total survey area.
-Correction factors for availability bias in aerial surveys of harbor porpoise have been estimated at 2.96 (CV = 0.180) (Laake et al. 1997) from Puget Sound, Washington, and 3.2 (Barlow et al. 1988) from the west coast of the continental U.S. A correction factor for both perception and availability bias has been estimated at 3.1 (CV = 0.171) (Calambokidis et al. 1993) from Puget Sound, Washington.
-Perception bias was estimated within the survey, so only a correction for availability bias is necessary thus the correction of Calambokidis et al. (1993) is not appropriate.
-The correction factor of 3.2 of Barlow et al. (1988) includes untested assumptions regarding observer behavior and visibility of harbor porpoise during surfacing intervals which though reasonable are not necessary in the treatment of Laake et al. (1997).
-The correction of 2.96 for availability bias should then be used for this harbor porpoise stock, as it is the result of an empirical estimate of this factor.
-Thus, the estimated corrected abundance from this survey is 10,508 (3550 \times 2.96; CV = 0.274) harbor porpoise for all waters surveyed.
+In June and July of 1997, an aerial survey covering the waters of the eastern Gulf of Alaska from Dixon Entrance to Cape Suckling and offshore to the 1,000 fathom depth contour resulted in an uncorrected abundance estimate of 3,698 (CV = 0.162) animals (Waite and Hobbs, in review).
+Included were The inside waters of Southeast Alaska, Yakutat Bay, and Icy Bay were included in addition to the offshore waters.
+The total area surveyed across inside waters, was $106,087 \text{km}^2$.
+Only a fraction of the small bays and inlets (<5.5 km wide) of Southeast Alaska were surveyed and included in this abundance estimate, although the areas omitted represent only a small fraction of the total survey area.
+The observed abundance estimate was multiplied by correction factors for availability bias (to correct for animals not available to be seen because they were diving) and perception bias (to correct for animals not seen because they were missed) to obtain a corrected abundance estimate.
+Laake et al. (1997) estimated the availability bias for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.180); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al., 1988; Calambokidis et al., 1993) because it is an empirical estimate of perception bias.
+A second independent observer was used to estimate the average availability bias as 1.56 (CV = 0.108).
+The estimated corrected abundance from this survey is $10,947 (3,698 \times 2.96; \text{CV} = 0.242)$ harbor porpoise for Southeast Alaska.

 For the Southeast Alaska stock of harbor porpoise, the minimum population estimates (N{MIN}) for the aerial and vessel surveys are calculated separately, using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842[ln(1+[CV(N)]^2)]^{1/2})$.
-Using the population estimates (N) of 10,058 and its associated CV (0.274), N{MIN} for this stock is 8,376.
+Using the population estimates (N) of 10,947 and its associated CV (0.242), N{MIN} for this stock is 8,954.